degamingio/bankroll-contracts/README.md

-# DeGaming Bankroll Contracts repository
+# DeGaming Bankroll Contracts

+This is the repository of DeGamings bankroll contracts.
+Please see our [audit](/audit/) or head straight to our [contracts](/src/) for more information.
+Contributions are welcome.

 ## Compile Project